yana-sidnich/flight-simulator/README.md

  ![alt text](https://raw.githubusercontent.com/eladoni1/pictures-for-ADP2/main/MediaPlayer%20in%20MainWindow.PNG)

- The user can use the multimedia buttons to control or target a specific frame in the flight, or speed things up, or even start playing backwards.
+ The user can use the multimedia buttons to control or target a specific frame in the flight, or speed things up, or even start playing backwards (Indicated by negative speed).
  On each side of the slider there's a time indicator.
  The play button also indicates the current time.